 There is also another viewpoint which is slightly higher and just to the right.
 Here you’ll find some large detailed wooden pillars that look awesome in photos.
 Once you’re done at the temple, there are plenty of market stalls for you to buy souvenirs or food if you’re hungry.

 If you’re in Chiang Mai, you can’t miss out on this temple!
 The view of the city was one of our favourites and we definitely recommend going early if you can to avoid the crowds.
-Be sure to check out Wat Suan Dok for another incredible temple which is located in city centre.
+Be sure to also check out Wat Suan Dok for another incredible temple which is located in city centre.